jrladd/CIS241/assignments/presentation.md

 ## Responding to Videos

 In addition to making a video presentation, you will watch and respond to the videos made by your peers.
-Before class on Thurs.
-23 Apr., you will watch *all* the videos.
+Before our final exam time on **Monday 12 Dec. at 9am**, you will watch *all* the videos.
 After watching a video, you will write down the following for each one.
 (I recommend writing your responses onto a computer instead of a paper notebook, since you will later add them as comments online.)

 1. One substantive similarity between the presenter's project and your own.
 2. One question you have about the project.